kubernetes/kops/pkg/apis/kops/v1alpha2/upgrade.md

 Rename your route table  It will be called something like `main-cluster.example.com`, rename it to
                           `cluster.example.com`

-Create an instance group for the bastions
+Create an instance group for the bastions.
+A name of `bastion` will minimize changes.

-`kops create ig bastions --role bastions`
+`kops create ig bastion --role bastions`